-In an era when we are (whether we like it or not) updated on the lives of our friends, family and Justin Bieber minute by minute, the idea of writing a letter might seem unnecessary.
+In an era when we are (whether we like it or not) updated on the lives of our friends and family minute by minute, the idea of writing a letter might seem unnecessary.

 Living in a stream-happy society is fun.
 It’s exciting.
 It helps us miss our loved ones who live far away a little less.
 But there are still occasions when sending a text message or posting on someone’s wall just isn’t enough.
 The holidays is one of those occasions, and the holiday letter is one of those traditions that helps us remember the power of the written (or at least typed) word.